Unplugged: The Complete 1991 and 2001 Sessions

-Unplugged: The Complete 1991 and 2001 Sessions is a 2014 live album from alternative rock band R.E.M., released initially on vinyl recordings through Rhino Records for Record Store Day, later made available on compact disc and digitally.
+Unplugged: The Complete 1991 and 2001 Sessions is a 2014 live album from alternative rock band R.E.M., released initially on vinyl recordings through Rhino Records for Record Store Day, and later made available on compact disc and digitally.
 The album is composed of two performances that the band made on the U.S. television show MTV Unplugged.
 Among the album's 33 tracks are 11 performances which were not aired on either broadcast.
 To promote the album, Mike Mills signed copies at independent record store Bull Moose in Scarborough, Maine.
 Video of the concerts was released later that year on REMTV.